zapier/visual-builder/docs/_cli_docs/docs.md

 > Only dropdowns support `altersDynamicFields`.

+When using dynamic fields, the fields will be retrieved in three different contexts:

+* Whenever the value of a field with `altersDynamicFields` is changed, as described above.
+* Whenever Zap Editor opens the "Set up" section for the trigger or action.
+* Whenever the Refresh Fields button is used on the trigger or action.

+Be sure to set up your code accordingly - for example, don't rely on any input fields already having a value, since they won't have one the first time the "Set up" section loads.

 ### Dynamic Dropdowns

 Sometimes, API endpoints require clients to specify a parent object in order to create or access the child resources.
 For instance, specifying a spreadsheet id in order to retrieve its worksheets.
 Since people don't speak in auto-incremented ID's, it is necessary that Zapier offer a simple way to select that parent using human readable handles.